masashitsubaki/molecularGNN_smiles/README.md

 ## Result

-On the photovoltaic efficiency dataset, the learning curve (x-axis is epoch and y-axis is error) is as follows:
+On the photovoltaic efficiency dataset in the directory of dataset/regression, the learning curve (x-axis is epoch and y-axis is error) is as follows:

 <div align="center">